Tetrada32/MusEnergy/README.md

 ### Current state:
 At the moment, the main screen with various articles on the topic of music, as well as the category search screen, has been implemented.
 There is also a screen "Article Details".
-On the details screen, it is possible to share the news, or go to the original site.
+On the details screen, it is possible to share the article, add to favorites or go to the original site.
-Moreover, through the main screen, you can get to the "Stories" screen, where hard-coded videos are shown.

 ### Future:
-It is planned to implement the "Favorites" screen, where the articles that the user likes will be saved.
+It is planned to implement something related with video-content.
+The player is already in the project, but so far I have no ideas how to use it :D There's deprecated hardcoded Storied feature which I disabled for now.

-As well as "profile" and "settings" screens.
+Also I'm going to add "profile" and "settings" screens, and implement manual searching.
-Stories are supposed to be not hard-coded.

 ### Technologies:
 The application is developed in accordance with the best practices recommended in Android development.